mirceadino/music-genre-classifier/README.md

 ## About

-This is the practical part of my project for my Bachelor Thesis.
+This is the practical part of my project for my Bachelor Thesis ([abstract](https://drive.google.com/file/d/1wViCTlQ3BarVnTXCXDQOEXc3IgCep4yj/view?usp=sharing), [thesis](https://drive.google.com/file/d/1HAQACTiPUJvISyhBfj8pgcjJ6xieqJdI/view?usp=sharing)).
 We proposed an approach for music genre classification with deep learning based on audio signal processing.
 It consists of training a convolutional neural network on slices of the mel-spectrogram of songs and developing a classifier that would encapsulate the trained model and make final predictions.

 We developed a library and a web application that illustrate our approach.
 The library wraps the model and the classifier and provides some utilities for data gathering and data processing.
 It also contains a command-line tool which supports some basic functions: converting the dataset into an adequate form for the classifier, training the model, evaluating it, and predicting individual songs.
 The web application is designed as a client-server model and can be used to perform online predictions using a trained classifier.